energister/NHibernateExample/README.md

 * one-to-many (use FOREIGN KEY)
 * many-to-many

-This example also demonstrates usage of lazy loading and eager objects fetching
+This example also demonstrates:
+* usage of lazy loading and eager objects fetching;
+* INSERT INTO ...
+SELECT in Hibernate Query Language (HQL)